apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 interceptors.*
 ==============  ===========  ========================================================================================

-Example for agent named **agent_foo**:
+Example for agent named a1:

 .. code-block:: properties

-  agent_foo.sources = legacysource-1
+  a1.sources = r1
-  agent_foo.channels = memoryChannel-1
+  a1.channels = c1
-  agent_foo.sources.legacysource-1.type = org.apache.flume.source.avroLegacy.AvroLegacySource
+  a1.sources.r1.type = org.apache.flume.source.avroLegacy.AvroLegacySource
-  agent_foo.sources.legacysource-1.host = 0.0.0.0
+  a1.sources.r1.host = 0.0.0.0
-  agent_foo.sources.legacysource-1.bind = 6666
+  a1.sources.r1.bind = 6666
-  agent_foo.sources.legacysource-1.channels = memoryChannel-1
+  a1.sources.r1.channels = c1

 Thrift Legacy Source
 ''''''''''''''''''''